Best daily deals

 If you commute or fly often, you should save for noise canceling earbuds

-Noise canceling earbuds are expensive, but frequent flyers and daily commuters know the value of a quiet ride.
+Noise canceling earbuds can be expensive, but frequent flyers and daily commuters know the value of a quiet ride.
 ANC earbuds come in a variety of forms, from neckbuds to true wireless earbuds.
 Unfortunately, effective noise canceling technology isn’t something you can cheap out on.
-If you really want to hear a difference during your morning train ride, you should be ready to part with at least $180 USD.
+If you really want to hear a difference during your morning train ride, you should be ready to invest.

 The Sennheiser Momentum True Wireless 2.0 on a white table next to a glass of whiskey.